 The goal of a tear trough filler is to reduce the depth of a tear trough.
 A trained medical professional injects a dermal filler into the area, making the skin look fuller and tighter.
 It’s a nonsurgical method of facial rejuvenation.

-However, like other types of facial fillers, tear trough fillers have pros and cons.
+But like other types of facial fillers, tear trough fillers have pros and cons.
 It’s important to understand the procedure and potential complications before getting the treatment.
-Tear trough fillers aren’t FDA approved and their use is considered off-label.

 A tear trough filler is an injectable treatment that’s used under the eyes.
 Its purpose is to add volume beneath the eyelids.